- Holidays and Celebrations»

 Why not see if you can create some interesting cards that you can sell at Craft Shows.
 This could turn into a profitable home business.

-They Make great displays on your stall at the show so will encourage customers to look at your other crafts too.
+They make great displays on your stall at any show or fair so will encourage customers to look at your other crafts too.